-An integrated qualitative sub-study aims to explore parents' and youth's views about using closed loop systems and how these compare to using MDI; understand the impact of using closed loop systems (as compared to MDI) on diabetes management practices and everyday family life; identify parents' and youth's information and support needs when using closed loop systems.
+An integrated qualitative sub-study aims to explore parents' and youth's views about using closed loop systems; understand the impact of using closed loop systems on diabetes management practices and everyday family life; identify parents' and youth's information and support needs when using closed loop systems.

-In-depth interviews will be undertaken at 12 months with a subset of up to 15-2030 - 40 youth and 15-20 up to 30 - 40 parents. from each arm of the trial (total sample size (30-40 youth and 30-40 parents).
+In-depth interviews will be undertaken at 12 months with a subset of up to 30 - 40 youth and up to 30 - 40 parents.
 Purposive sampling will be used to ensure diversity in terms of (a) youth's age and gender (b) parents' occupation/education and (c) family forms.
 Where possible, parents and youth from the same family will be interviewed.
 Participants will be interviewed separately unless a joint interview is requested.